 Most of the best deals offered by lending institutions apply only to new customers.
 Your present lending institution might have very good offers that don’t apply to you however you can sometimes avail yourself of these offers or at least get better terms by simply informing them of your intention to pay off your loan and move to another lender.

 Before you go ahead with re-mortgaging make sure that you know what your present mortgage lender’s policy is regarding penalties for loans repaid earlier than the full-term period.
 Re-mortgaging might do you no good if stiff penalties will negate the effect.
 You should be able to find their policy written on your original contract documents or you can ring them to ask for their terms regarding your account.

 Where possible solicitors deal with matters electronically and there is no need for any of our clients to ever attend our offices.
-Clients who do not have access to a computer can still be dealt with efficiently by use of post and telephones and will find that their solicitors service still proceeds at a fast pace due to use of modern technology again without the necessity to attend any law office.
+Clients who do not have access to a computer can still be dealt with efficiently by use of post and telephones and will find that their solicitors service still proceeds at a fast pace due to use of modern technology again without the necessity to attend any loan modification attorneys.